Applesauce Mini Muffins (Toddler + Kid Favorite)

 You can store these muffins in a loosely covered container on the counter for up to 4 days.

 These muffins freeze beautifully!
-To freeze, place the muffins in an air-tight container, zip-lock baggie or stasher bag and then place in the freezer for up to 2 months.
-To thaw, simply leave the muffins on the counter overnight.
+To freeze muffins, place the muffins in an air-tight container, zip-lock baggie or stasher bag and then place in the freezer for up to 3 months.
+To thaw, simply leave the muffins in the fridge overnight or heat in the microwave.

 Tips for making the best applesauce muffins